jxe/ceml/README.markdown

 Reference - Syntax
 ------------------

-The syntax is simple and a bit like a cross between tcl and ruby.
+The syntax is simple and inherits from tcl and ruby.
 Every line starts with a command keyword, some arguments, and possibly a string after a colon.
-The terminal string parameter can be indented on the following line.
+Like RFC822 headers, a terminal string parameter can fall either directly after a colon or on a series of indented line.

 Copyright
 ------------------